sbb-design-systems/sbb-angular/src/angular-maps-leaflet/esri-leaflet.md

 # Access ArcGIS-services

-In order to access geo-services hosted on ArcGIS Online or on an ArcGIS Server Onpremise installation, you can use the npm package `esri-leaflet`.
+In order to access geo services hosted on ArcGIS Online or on an on premise ArcGIS Enterprise installation (such as the SBB G-Sharp services and Geoportal) with Leaflet, you can use the [`esri-leaflet`](https://esri.github.io/esri-leaflet/) npm package.

 ### Step 0: Prerequisites

-Setup teh `@sbb-esta/angular-maps-leaflet` as described in [Getting started section](leaflet/introduction/getting-started).
+Setup `@sbb-esta/angular-maps-leaflet` as described in [Getting started](leaflet/introduction/getting-started).

-You can create now your project as described in the official [Angular CLI documentation](https://cli.angular.io/).
+You can now create your project as described in the official [Angular CLI documentation](https://cli.angular.io/).

 ### Step 1: Install `esri-leaflet`